Why and How: Defining a Photograph

 - Light determines colors.

-Without light, your compositions and your framing would have no photographic flavor.
+Without light, your compositions and your framing will lack photographic flavor.

 The Meaning of a Photograph

-An interesting photograph is constructed from visual elements organized in a harmonious way.
-Light connects all of these elements.
+An interesting photograph is constructed from visual elements organized in a harmonious way and bound together by light.

-To create a strong impact, you need to add meaning to it.
-It is the content.
+To create a strong impact, you must add meaning to your light by illuminating significant content.

-I have already had the opportunity to write it in other articles.
+I have already had the opportunity to express myself to you through other articles.
 I do not know how to draw.
 I do not know how to paint.
 I can write.
-I was looking for a means of visual expression.
-Photography was a real way for me to express myself, to share my deepest thoughts.
+I have searched for a means of visual expression and found that photography is an authentic way for me to express myself and to share my deepest thoughts.

-I have developed a real photographic language which uses visual elements in order to communicate with the greatest number of people.
+I developed a photographic language which uses visual elements to communicate with the greatest number of people possible.

-If you want to create interesting photos, always think about the meaning you will give them.
-It is a necessary condition for finding an audience.
+If you want to create interesting photos, always consider the meaning you are instilling in each image.
+It is a necessary condition for finding your unique audience.

-To allow easy reading of your photos, never forget that the eyes of a viewer always go towards:
+To allow easy reading of your photos, never forget that the eyes of a viewer are attracted towards: